 Summary: Goldfish are edible, but don’t eat them!

 So, can you eat goldfish?
-Technically speaking, eating goldfish is of course possible and probably won’t do you any harm.
-However, it is certainly not recommended.
+Technically speaking, eating goldfish is of course possible, though it is certainly not recommended.

 - As a very bony fish, a single goldfish would take a long time and a skilled hand to debone appropriately.

-So why would you bother?
-Let’s continue to enjoy these fascinating creatures as lovely pets to keep in a pond or home aquarium.
-Goldfish should never be viewed as a snack!
+Instead, let’s continue to enjoy these fascinating creatures as fantastic pets to keep in a pond or home aquarium.
+In our opinion, goldfish should never be viewed as a snack!